reiss-josh/romset_cleaner/README.md

 # romset_cleaner
-A python executable that cleans up a romset for actual use.
+An executable that cleans up a romset for actual use.

 Have you ever had a massive directory full of ROMs from all sorts of different regions, but you just want the ones for your region?
 I, for one, have 7 different versions of "Pokemon Snap" on my computer, and all I actually need is the USA version.

-This script takes a directory and a list of country codes, then moves all of the ROMs you actually want to use into a new folder.
+There is both a python script, with a compiled executable, as well as a Visual Studio C++ GUI program.
+The GUI program has more features and is much easier to use, but requires Windows Vista or newer and C++ 17 or higher.